moorepants/learn-multibody-dynamics/visualization.rst

    TQ[3, :3] = sm.transpose(Q.pos_from(O).to_matrix(N))
    TQ

-Now that we have symbolic transformation matrices, let's flatten them all and convert to lists to be in the form that ThreeJS needs:
+Now that we have symbolic transformation matrices, let's flatten them all to be in the form that three.js needs:

 .. jupyter-execute::